-- Enter all Council premises or land at reasonable times; - Have access to all records and systems; - Require and receive any explanations necessary concerning any matter under investigation; - Require any employee to produce cash, stores or other property under that employee's control; - Make appropriate recommendations.
+- Enter all Council premises or land at reasonable times; - Have access to all records and systems; - Request and receive any explanations necessary concerning any matter under investigation; - Require any employee to produce cash, stores or other property under that employee's control; - Make appropriate recommendations.

-Directors must immediately report any evident or suspected irregularity of a financial nature to the Chief Auditor, who must deal with such irregularities in accordance with the Council's defalcation procedures [See Appendix 1 of Discipline Procedures].
+Directors must immediately report any evident or suspected irregularity of a financial nature to the Chief Auditor, who must deal with such irregularities in accordance with the Council's Fraud, Bribery and Theft Investigation procedure.